Patrick Kane: Chicago Blackhawks (2007–2023)

 On March 19, 2014, Kane injured his left leg following a collision with Brenden Morrow in a game against the St. Louis Blues.
 He missed the remainder of the regular season but returned for the 2014 playoffs.
-During the playoffs, he recorded a team-high 20 points in 19 games with 8 goals and 12 assists.
-As part of that run, on May 2, in Game 1 of Blackhawks' Western Conference Semifinals, Kane scored two goals, including the game-winning goal while coining his nickname "Showtime".
+During the playoffs, he recorded a team-high 20 points in all 19 games with 8 goals and 12 assists.
+As part of that run, on May 2, in Game 1 of Blackhawks' Western Conference Semifinals against the Minnesota Wild, Kane scored two goals, including the game-winning goal while coining his nickname "Showtime".
 On July 9, 2014, the Blackhawks announced that Kane and Jonathan Toews had both signed eight-year contract extensions, set to start running on July 1, 2015, with an annual average value of $10.5 million.

 During the 2014–15 season, Kane emerged as one of the NHL's leading scorers.
-He was elected to the 2015 NHL All-Star Game in Columbus, Ohio.
+On January 20, 2015, in a 6–1 victory over the Arizona Coyotes, Kane scored his 200th NHL goal on Coyotes' goaltender Mike Smith.
+Later the same month, he was elected to the 2015 NHL All-Star Game in Columbus, Ohio.
 He scored 64 points (27 goals and 37 assists) through the regular season.
-He injured his left clavicle on February 24, 2015, after he was cross-checked into the boards while stumbling towards the ice by Alex Petrovic in a game against the Florida Panthers.
+He injured his left clavicle on February 24, after he was cross-checked into the boards while stumbling towards the ice by Alex Petrovic in a game against the Florida Panthers.
 Kane underwent surgery and was expected to miss 12 weeks.
 At the time of his injury, he was leading the NHL in points.
-However, he recovered earlier than initially projected and returned to the Blackhawks at the start of the 2015 playoffs.
-Chicago head coach Joel Quenneville moved Kane to the Blackhawks' top line alongside Jonathan Toews and Brandon Saad after the Anaheim Ducks took a 3–2 game lead in the Western Conference Finals.
-The trio combined for nine points over the final two games and propelled the Blackhawks to the Stanley Cup Finals.
-Kane helped the Blackhawks defeat the Tampa Bay Lightning by assisting on Duncan Keith's game-winning goal in Game 6 and scoring an insurance goal for his third Stanley Cup championship in six years.
-Kane finished the playoffs with 11 goals and 12 assists, tying the Lightning's Tyler Johnson with a playoff-high 23 points.
+However, he recovered weeks earlier than initially projected and returned to the Blackhawks at the start of the 2015 playoffs.
+After initially playing on the second line with Bryan Bickell and Brad Richards, Chicago head coach Joel Quenneville moved Kane to the Blackhawks' top line alongside Jonathan Toews and Brandon Saad after the Anaheim Ducks took a 3–2 game lead in the Western Conference Finals going into game six.
+The trio combined for nine points over the final two games against the top-seeded Ducks and propelled the Blackhawks to the Stanley Cup Finals.
+Kane helped the Blackhawks defeat the Tampa Bay Lightning by assisting on Duncan Keith's game-winning goal in Game 6 and scoring an insurance goal on Lightning goaltender Ben Bishop with the help of linemates Brad Richards and Brandon Saad for his third Stanley Cup championship in six years.
+Kane played in all 23 playoff games and finished the playoffs with 11 goals and 12 assists, tying the Lightning's Tyler Johnson with a playoff-high 23 points.